aszewc1/CS229/csf_assign01/README.txt

 - wrote representation for ApInt type
 - implemented all functions in ApInt
-- added helper to copy ApInts
+- added helpers for add and sub and to copy ApInts
+- debugged code
+- wrote some test cases
+- fixed memory leaks
--debugged code
+- helped comment code

 Victor Wen		vwen2
--helped debug
+- helped debug
--added more test cases for unit tests
+- added more test cases for unit tests
--added most comments
+- added most comments